ScriptSmith/instamancer/FAQ.md

 ## Is there a GUI?
 No, Instamancer only works from the command-line.
 In the future, I might implement a GUI using [Carlo](https://github.com/GoogleChromeLabs/carlo) or something more lightweight.

+There is a instagram data exploring tool in development here: [https://github.com/andyepx/insta-explorer](https://github.com/andyepx/insta-explorer)

 ## Do I need to log in?
 No. Instamancer scrapes data that Instagram makes publicly available.